achmelev/lilac/docs/reference/markdowns/main.markdown

 ####Utf8 constant statement

 An utf8 constant statement declares an utf8 string constant.
+In has as a singe argument a [string literal](#Literals), which specifies the value of the constant.
 The syntax of the statement is as follows:

 	:::ebnf
 	utf8 constant statement = 'const utf8',name, string literal, ';'